QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     ] st

-Note that it's not always supported (e.g. on OSX) to paste this directly into the REPL; standard use is to hit the ``]`` first, and then run your package-mode command.
+Note that it's not always supported (e.g. on OSX) to paste this directly into the REPL; standard use is to hit the ``]`` first, and then run your package-mode command